ash-project/ash/documentation/topics/actions/generic-actions.md

 > end
 > ```

+For a full list of all of the available options for configuring generic actions, see [the Ash.Resource.Dsl documentation](dsl-ash-resource.html#actions-action).

 ## Why use generic actions?

 The example above could be written as a normal function in elixir, i.e